 Martin, Robert.
 Clean Code.

-It is very important to fit either object or data structure to specific use cases, but it is even more important not to mix these two responsibilities in a single class.
+It is very important to tailor objects and data structures to specific use cases, but it’s even more important to avoid mixing these two responsibilities in a single class.
 A class that is an object and a data structure at the same time violates Single Responsibility Principle by definition.

 This interface represents an object because it exposes behavior: